vampi-007/Library-Management-system/README.md

-# Library-Management-system
+# Library Management System Project

-A library management system project involves developing software that allows librarians to manage library resources such as books, journals, and magazines.
-The system uses programming fundamentals to handle tasks such as borrowing and returning books, tracking overdue items, and managing inventory.
+This project is a simple command-line-based library management system that allows users to add, update, remove, search, and print books from a virtual library.
+The system uses a dictionary to store books' information, such as their ISBN, title, and price.
+Users can add, update, or remove books from the library by providing the book's ISBN and its updated details, such as title and price.
+Users can also search for books by their ISBN and print all books' details stored in the library.
+The system uses basic programming fundamentals such as loops, conditionals, and functions to perform these tasks.